-Enjoy the article and video below!
+Enjoy the article and video below.

 CLICK HERE to watch the YouTube video.

-I got Donnalee to demonstrate.
+I got Donnalee to demonstrate the exercises.

-#1 – Corner Stretch
+1. Corner Stretch

-#2 – Chair Arch
+2. Chair Arch

-Sit on a chair, lace your fingers behind your head, and arch your back over the chair.
-With this stretch, we are targeting the mobility in the mid-back area.
-We are loosening up the mid-back because this area is often tight in people who are sitting too much.
+To do these exercises to correct rounded shoulders, sit on a chair then, lace your fingers behind your head, and arch your back over the chair.
+With this stretch, we are targeting mobility in the midback area.
+We are loosening up the midback because this area is often tight for people sitting too much.

-Bent-Over Overhead Press
+3. Bent-over Overhead Press